 Located in the heart of the Hudson Valley growing region, the Hudson Valley Research Laboratory in Highland, New York, is a critical resource for this major production area for pome fruits and vegetables in Ulster County.

 The Institute for Food Safety at Cornell University (IFS@CU) takes a comprehensive approach to providing training and conducting applied research to support the food industry, from farm to fork, in reducing foodborne illness risks.

-The Northeast Center for Food Entrepreneurship's purpose is to provide comprehensive assistance to beginning and established food entrepreneurs, thus promoting sustainable economic development of rural communities.
+The Cornell Food Venture Center's purpose is to provide comprehensive assistance to beginning and established food entrepreneurs, thus promoting sustainable economic development of rural communities.

 The New York State Wine Analytical Laboratory offers over 25 different chemical, microbiological, and sensory analyses at their facility in the Department of Food Science at Cornell’s New York State Agricultural Experiment Station in Geneva, New York, for quality assurance, trouble shooting and federal regulatory compliance.

 The New York State Integrated Pest Management Program develops sustainable ways to manage pests and helps growers and homeowners use methods that minimize environmental, health, and economic risks.

 By conducting regulatory tests on New York State inspection samples, the New York State Seed Testing Laboratory upholds truth in labeling for the New York State Department of Agriculture and Markets.